hissingshark/scummvm-vero4k/README.md

 Kodi will stop whilst the build goes on and return when it’s finished (<15mins).

 ## Usage instructions (based on my own usage/prefs)
+Scan your roms in from the path of your choosing...
-`./scummvm -f --gfx-mode=hq3x --joystick --path=/mnt/nas/emulation/roms/ScummVM/ --recursive --add`
+`./scummvm -f --path=/mnt/nas/emulation/roms/ScummVM/ --recursive --add`
-then
+then start VM proper.
 `./scummvm -f --gfx-mode=hq3x --joystick --path=/mnt/nas/emulation/roms/ScummVM/`

 Configuration is totally beyond the scope of this Readme.